codersMom/angular100-labs-2020-06-22/Ch01-Overview/1vs-code/README.md

-2. Search and install if not present:
+3. Search and install these extensions if not present:
 * Angular Essentials extension by the author John Papa
 * Angular 8 Snippets by Mikael Morlund
 * Bracket Pair Colorizer extension by CoenraadS